February 3rd, 2021

 Contact: Susy Boyd, Public Policy Coordinator, Mojave Desert Land Trust, [email protected]

-(This page was updated with information from San Bernardino County on 02/12/21)
+(This page was updated with information from the California Department of Fish and Wildlife on 10/13/22)

 WESTERN JOSHUA TREE REGULATIONS